proactiveops/picofun/README.md

 postprocessor="fully.qualified.reference.to.postprocessor" # default is none
 preprocessor="fully.qualified.reference.to.preprocessor" # default is none
 role_permissions_boundary="arn:aws:iam::012345678910:policy/..." # default is none
 subnets=[ # default is none.
-Unless specified VPC networking is not enabled "subnet-1234567890abcdef0", "subnet-234567890abcdef01"
+Must be set if vpc_id is set "subnet-1234567890abcdef0", "subnet-234567890abcdef01"
 ]
 template_path="/path/to/templates" # default is current-working-directory/templates
-xray_tracing=false # default is to enable xray tracing, set this to false to turn it off

-[tags] # defaults to none
+xray_tracing=false # default is to enable xray tracing, set this to false to turn it off vpc_id = "vpc-0011223344556677f" # Default is none.
+Must be set if using subnets [tags] # defaults to none key="value" anotherKey="some other value"
-key="value"
-anotherKey="some other value"